 Fertilizer rates should be based on soil and leaf analysis, irrigation practices, variety, and visual indicators such as fruit yield and quality, leaf color and terminal shoot growth.
+In established orchards, the primary value of soil testing is to monitor soil pH levels since this will impact nutrient availability to trees.
+In addition, the correlation between soil test results and the actual nutrient content of the plant can be poor and is, therefore, not a reliable indicator of the tree's needs.

-NITROGEN -It is estimated that between 60 and 70 pounds of actual nitrogen are removed in the crop each year.
+NITROGEN - It is estimated that between 60 and 70 pounds of actual nitrogen are removed in the crop each year.
 In most peach orchards, nitrogen should be applied annually.
-The actual amount of nitrogen to be applied should be based on terminal shoot growth and tissue analysis.
+The actual amount of nitrogen to be applied should be based on terminal shoot growth, tissue analysis, and soil analysis.
 Split applications of nitrogen may result in increased fruit quality and a lessening of tree vigor.
-The first application should be made after harvest in mid- to late-August.
+In bearing orchards (3 years-old or older), the first application should be made after harvest in mid- to late-August.
 The second application should be made in spring at bloom to petal fall (all growth of the tree for the first 30 days following bud break comes from stored reserves in the tree).
 Tree roots are unable to pick up fertilizers from the soil prior to this time.